 Access to NHS 111 via the NHS 111 website online link or the NHS App is available in BNSSG.
-Online referrals will be received by a Service Advisor and made live within Adastra.
+Online referrals will be received by a Service Advisor and made live within the NHS111 Adastra platform.
 The case is transferred via ITK to the CAS if required.